mattduck/wbpy/README.rst

     2004  62701871  59867866  127761000
     2005  63175934  60224307  127773000

-The Indicators API has over 8000 indicator codes, but many of these have missing data.
-The ~1500 codes listed at http://data.worldbank.org/indicator/all seem to have the best data coverage.
+You can use ``get_indicators()`` to get a dictionary of indicator codes and their descriptions.
+At default, this returns over 8000 codes, many of which have missing data.
+Pass ``common_only=True`` to limit results to the ~1500 indicators listed at http://data.worldbank.org/indicator/all.
+These seem to have better data coverage.
+There are further ways to filter the indicators, eg:
-To view those indicators, you can pass ``common_only=True`` to ``get_indicators()``:

 .. code-block:: python